wVibzz/ImmersiveWinds/README.md

 - Seperate Thunder weather type into rain+thunder or snow+thunder

 # Far out:
+- New Cloud system (not a localized weather system just an asthetic and code basis)
 - Localized weather system
 - Underwater currents + physics engine for particles and player
 - Tornadoes